-- Complete the following, minimum grade B: SPCH 103 or 126, EDUC 111, 146, 243 or 244, 280.
+- Complete the following, minimum grade B: SPCH 103 or 126, EDUC 111, 146.
 These courses will be counted in computing the minimum 3.0 GPA for this major. - Additional pre-education requirements to be completed, but not counted as credits in the major or in computing the minimum 3.0 GPA